charan1787/Entropy-Penalised-Semi---Definite-Programming/Readme.md

 ## Flow of solving :

-Rank 1 solution (NP Hard) -> Semi Definite Proggraming -> Entropy penalised SDP
+Rank 1 solution (NP Hard) -> Semi Definite Programming -> Entropy penalised SDP

 we are relaxing a hard constraint to high rank then adding entropy to it to get better solving time.

-Entropy Function : tsallis entropy
+Entropy Function : Tsalli's entropy

 We convert the result matrix back to 0, 1 using Goemans - Williamson rounding.

 ## Running script :

-'''python
+´´´python
 python max-cut-epsdp.py
-'''
+´´´